hoot-w00t/marcel-the-bot/README.md

 ```
 You can also run the bot manually with `python3 -m marcel -c config_folder -p plugins_folder`.

-**Note:** [youtube_dl](https://github.com/ytdl-org/youtube-dl/) gets updated often, you will regularly need to update it in order for the related voice functionnalities to keep working: `python3 -m pip install --user --upgrade youtube-dl` or `su -c "python3 -m pip install --user --upgrade youtube-dl" marcel` if you installed the Linux service.
+**Note:** [youtube_dlc](https://github.com/blackjack4494/yt-dlc) gets updated often, you will regularly need to update it in order for the related voice functionnalities to keep working: `python3 -m pip install --user --upgrade youtube-dlc` or `su -c "python3 -m pip install --user --upgrade youtube-dlc" marcel` if you installed the Linux service.

 ## Configuration
 Here's a configuration template (which you can find in the `templates` folder):